-Serving Clients Across Paterson, Clifton, Wayne, West Milford, Little Falls, Woodland Park and Passaic County
+Serving Clients Across Paterson, Clifton, Wayne, West Milford, Little Falls, Woodland Park, and Passaic County

-Harassment most commonly takes the form of unsolicited and ongoing communications which are intentionally made to make the recipient feel uncomfortable.
+Harassment most commonly takes the form of unsolicited and ongoing communications that are intentionally made to make the recipient feel uncomfortable.
 Harassment may also be participating in any other behavior which goes to knowingly and intentionally severely annoy or alarm another person.

 This broad legal definition of harassment can lead to charges being filed against individuals who did not even realize they were doing anything wrong.
 No matter what the case, a harassment conviction should be taken seriously as it can lead to jail time, fines, and a stain on your permanent record.